viettham1998/docs/docs/site/api.md

 # API

-The DMOJ supports a simple JSON API for accessing most data used by the backend.
+The CodeTour25 supports a simple JSON API for accessing most data used by the backend.
 Access to the API makes use of API tokens.

 ## API tokens

-The DMOJ supports API tokens for accessing the majority of the site as your native user.
-The admin portion of the site is left intentionally inaccessible with these tokens.
-You may generate an API token on your *Edit profile* page.
+The CodeTour25 supports API tokens for accessing the majority of the site as your native user.
 To use, include the following header with every request where `<API Token>` is your API token:

 ```http
 Authorization: Bearer <API Token>